Structural Engineers Step Up

 Prefab frame manufacturers typically carry anchor bolt assemblies – a key element of this systematic design.
 Structural engineers can specify the appropriate assembly based on site condition, knowing that the frame will be properly secured.

-By sourcing products through a local distributor like HD Supply White Cap, who handles prefabricated seismic retrofit products from key manufacturers, the engineer can be confident that the contractor will complete the installation as specified.
+By sourcing products through a local distributor like White Cap, who handles prefabricated seismic retrofit products from key manufacturers, the engineer can be confident that the contractor will complete the installation as specified.

 Frames Speed Up Post-Earthquake Reviews?